Q: When do I have to connect to the system?

 Q: What does “vacancy rate” mean?

-A: The vacancy rate is a special rate that applies to a property that remains unoccupied for more than 30 days.
+A: The vacancy rate is a special rate that applies to a property that remains unoccupied for more than 30 days or an occupied property that has no active water service.
 It is also used on vacant land that has been sewered.
+Properties serviced with well water are never given a vacancy rate.